MustWin/tech-talks/Culture/gitting-your-clients-to-git/README.md

 Title: Gitting your Clients to Git.
-Making organizations Transparent via Git
+Making organizations Transparent by getting everyone on Git

 Speaker: Gonzalo